AleksandarBayrev/general-linux-fixes/README.md

 ## update-nvidia-sleep-sh.md
 * This text file describes how to fix sleep state in hybrid NVIDIA/iGPU setups (AMD/Intel) and it will work for NVIDIA-only related sleep issues

+## How to Install KVM_QEMU on Manjaro_Archlinux.pdf
+* This file includes a tutorial on how to setup KVM/QEMU on Arch/Manjaro